ilyasshafigin/StickyScrollView/README.md

 # StickyScrollView
-Sticky header and footer for android ScrollView.
+Sticky header and footer for android NestedScrollView.

 ### Install